-- facility in Russia.
-Small-scale filamentary magnetic field-aligned plasma density irregularities were found to be strongest in 25 magnetic zenith, both when the Sura beam was vertical or at an angle in between the vertical and magnetic zenith (Tereshchenko et al., 2004).
-Further, initial experiments with the Sura HF beam directed either 12° south of vertical or 16° both showed the strongest optical emissions at 630.0 nm near magnetic zenith at 18-19° south (Grach et al., 2007). - Rietveld et al. (2003) scanned the EISCAT Heating beam between three elevations from vertical to near magnetic zenith 30 and found the electron temperature enhancements to be almost always the strongest in the magnetic zenith position.
-When the EISCAT UHF radar was scanned between the same positions the strongest electron heating was always observed near magnetic zenith.
-In addition, optical emission at 630.0 nm were localized near magnetic zenith and HF coherent radar scatter off geomagnetic field-aligned density striations maximized when the Heating beam was in magnetic zenith.
-Blagoveshchenskaya et al. (2006) too observed the strongest field-aligned density striations when the Heating beam was in magnetic zenith. - 35 Honary et al. (2011) examined the temporal evolution of the magnetic zenith effect as observed in the electron temperature measured by the EISCAT UHF radar.
+Radio tomography and scintillations using amplitude and phase measurements on the ground of VHF signals from orbiting satellites were used to study HF pump-induced electron density modifications in experiments with the midlatitude Sura HF facility in Russia.
+Small-scale filamentary magnetic field-aligned plasma density irregularities were found to be strongest in magnetic zenith, both when the Sura beam was vertical and at an angle in between the vertical and magnetic zenith (Tereshchenko et al., 2004).
+Further, initial experiments with the Sura HF beam directed either 12° south of vertical or 16° both showed the strongest optical emissions at 630.0 nm near magnetic zenith at $18-19^{\circ}$ south (Grach et al., 2007).
+Rietveld et al. (2003) scanned the EISCAT Heating beam between three elevations from vertical to near magnetic zenith and found that electron temperature enhancements were almost always strongest in the magnetic zenith position.
+When the EISCAT UHF radar was scanned between the same positions, the strongest electron heating was always observed near magnetic zenith.
+In addition, optical emission at 630.0 nm was localized near magnetic zenith and HF coherent radar scatter off geomagnetic field-aligned density striations maximized when the Heating beam was in magnetic zenith.
+Blagoveshchenskaya et al. (2006) too observed the strongest field-aligned density striations when the Heating beam was in magnetic zenith.

+Honary et al. (2011) examined the temporal evolution of the magnetic zenith effect as observed in the electron temperature measured by the EISCAT UHF radar.
 The beams from the Heating facility and the UHF radar were alternatively directed vertically and in magnetic zenith.
 Maximum temperature enhancements were observed when both the Heating and radar beams were in magnetic zenith.
-Further, these electron temperature enhancements reached a stationary state already within 10 s after pump-on in the 60 s on/90 s off pump cycle. - 40 The magnetic zenith effect in optical emissions has also been observed in experiments with the HAARP (High frequency Active Auroral Research Program) facility in Alaska, USA (Pedersen and Carlson, 2001; Pedersen et al., 2003).
-Further, Pedersen et al. (2008) determined the optical emission production efficiency as a function of angle by HF-beam swinging experiments.
-The maximum emission efficiency occurred exactly in the geomagnetic field-aligned position. - Kosch et al. (2007) observed self-focusing of the pump beam in magnetic zenith in experiments at HAARP.
-The pumpinduced optical emissions at 557.7 nm collapsed from a cone of approximately 22° to 9° within tens of seconds after pump-on, 45 while cycling the pump 60 s on/60 s off.
+Further, these electron temperature enhancements reached a stationary state already within 10 s after pump-on in the 60 s on-90 s off pump cycle.

+The magnetic zenith effect in optical emissions has also been observed in experiments with the HAARP (High frequency Active Auroral Research Program) facility in Alaska, USA (Pedersen and Carlson, 2001; Pedersen et al., 2003).
+Further, Pedersen et al. (2008) determined the optical emission production efficiency as a function of angle by HF beam-swinging experiments.
+The maximum emission efficiency occurred exactly in the geomagnetic field-aligned position.

+Kosch et al. (2007) observed self-focusing of the pump beam in magnetic zenith in experiments at HAARP.
+The pump-induced optical emissions at 557.7 nm collapsed from a cone of approximately 22 to 9° within tens of seconds after pump-on while cycling the pump 60 s on-60 s off.
-In the present treatment we report experimental results on the magnetic zenith effect obtained with the EISCAT Heating facility.
-The F-region plasma response to the HF pumping was observed with the EISCAT UHF incoherent scatter radar that was scanned in steps of either 1.0° or 1.5° around magnetic zenith to measure the electron temperature and other plasma

-50 parameter values.
-Nonlinear least squares analysis was used to fit electron temperature profiles obtained from integrating the electron energy equation with a parametrized heat source, taking into account heat conduction, electron heating and cooling, with measured plasma parameters.
+In the present treatment we report experimental results on the magnetic zenith effect obtained with the EISCAT Heating facility (Rietveld et al., 2016).
+The F-region plasma response to the HF pumping was observed with the EISCAT UHF incoherent scatter radar that was scanned in steps of either 1.0° or 1.5° around magnetic zenith to measure the electron temperature and other plasma parameter values.
+Nonlinear least squares analysis was used to fit electron temperature profiles obtained from integrating the electron energy equation with a parameterized heat source to measured plasma parameters, taking into account heat conduction, electron heating and cooling.
 The analysis gave the electron heating rate as a function of altitude and elevation angle.
+The results are consistent with the pump wave propagating in the L mode in magnetic zenith and in the O mode at angles deviating from zenith.

-Experiment setup 2
+2 Experiment setup